 Gluten Free Cranberry Orange Coffee Cake

 Welcome to Day 1 of Christmas Week.
 This annual event was started in 2012, and is hosted by Kim of Cravings of a Lunatic.
 This year we have over 35 bloggers sharing festive sweet recipes for the event.
-Plus we all chipped in for a huge Amazon Gift Card Giveaway so be sure to enter!
-And you can see all of today’s recipes at the bottom of this post.
+You can see all of today’s recipes at the bottom of this post.

 Are you ready for Christmas?
 My tree is up, my house is decorated, and a good portion of the gifts are purchased and hidden from my Santa-believing boys.
 The elf is making it’s way around the house (we keep it simple though, with no crazy elf antics).
 Christmas music is on Pandora.